jragard/kenzie-testing/README.md

 ## Installation Instructions

-1. Currently, the `mocha` npm package must be installed globally on your machine for the command line tool to work (we don't currently understand why ¯\\_(ツ)_/¯ ): from your terminal run `sudo npm install -g mocha`

-2. Run `npm install -g git+https://github.com/jragard/kenzie-testing`, if this fails, try adding `sudo` to the beginning of the aforementioned command.
+Run `npm install -g git+https://github.com/jragard/kenzie-testing`, if this fails, try adding `sudo` to the beginning of the aforementioned command.

 # Commands